You found our list of the best virtual murder mystery games online!

 12. Murder in the Swinging Sixties

-Murder in the Swinging Sixties is a groovy adventure that investigates the suspicious death of a rock star’s wife The game features kooky characters, ranging from groupies to scientists to anti-smut campaigners.
+Murder in the Swinging Sixties is a groovy interactive mystery game that investigates the suspicious death of a rock star’s wife The game features kooky characters, ranging from groupies to scientists to anti-smut campaigners.
 The summer-of-love theme allows for fun and colorful costumes and Zoom background options.
 Materials are easy-to-download, easy-to-print, and easy-to-play.
 Games can entertain up to 14 players, and scripts are specific to the number of participants.

 Learn more about Murder in the Swinging Sixties.